katherinedelno/katherinedelno.github.io/tutoring.md

 The tutoring services I offer are slightly different than traditional tutoring.
 Traditional tutoring is often reactive, student-led, question-and-answer.
 This requires the student to identify their own gaps in knowledge, which is often challenging for students.
 The services I provide are proactive, one-on-one instruction with planned mini-lessons, custom handouts, targeted practice with solutions, and rubric-aligned AP reasoning, specifically built to stay ahead of class pacing, close gaps early, and build exam-ready habits.
 <br><br>

-**Private Lesson — $100/hr**<br>
+**Private Lesson — $140/hr**<br>
 These lessons are proactive and pre-planned around the AP curriculum, class pacing, and anticipated challenges.
 They focus on building skills, mastering AP-specific language, and reinforcing concepts before gaps form.
 This style of session is more in line with private, one-on-one teaching.
 Each private lesson includes these three components:

-- **Lecture.** Concise exposition of the topic establishing formal definitions, notation, and requisite conditions, and outlining the standard analytical workflow and justification structure.
+- **Lecture (10-15 minutes).** Concise exposition of the topic establishing formal definitions, notation, and requisite conditions, and outlining the standard analytical workflow and justification structure.
 A brief canonical example fixes ideas before moving to worked examples and practice.<br>
-- **Instructor-led problem-solving.** The instructor works multiple exemplar problems, modeling setup (identify parameter, hypotheses, conditions), method choice, calculator steps (e.g., TI-84), mechanics, and a conclusion in context.
+- **Instructor-led problem-solving (0-10 minutes).** If the student prefers, the instructor works a few exemplar problems, modeling setup (e.g., identify parameter, hypotheses, conditions), method choice, calculator steps (e.g., TI-84), mechanics, and a conclusion in context.
 Instructor calls out rubric-earning statements, shows common mistakes and how to self-check (units, direction, reasonableness), and, when useful, contrast an alternative approach so the student sees why the chosen method fits.<br>
-- **Student practice with instructor support.** The student solves similar problems live while I step in where needed, asking targeted questions, correcting course, and reinforcing rubric-aligned reasoning.
-This phase is essential in statistics: doing the work yourself strengthens concept-to-notation links, exposes misconceptions instantly, and builds independent problem-solving.
+- **Student practice with instructor support (35-50 minutes).** The student solves similar problems live while the instructor steps in where needed, asking targeted questions, correcting course, and reinforcing rubric-aligned reasoning.
+This phase is essential in mathematics and statistics: doing the work yourself strengthens concept-to-notation links, exposes misconceptions instantly, and builds independent problem-solving.
 The student leaves able to show each step and justify conclusions in AP style.

-Each session's lecture notes, worked examples with solutions, and practice problems with solutions are provided as PDFs after each lesson for the student to keep.
+Each session's lecture notes, worked examples with solutions, and practice problems with solutions are provided as PDFs after each lesson for the student to keep via DropBox file sharing.
 <br><br>

 #### **How we'll work together**